Scan barcode

 4.0

-Beautiful and raw exploration of PTSD and deep grief after a horrible incident.
+Beautiful and raw exploration of PTSD and deep grief after a horrible incident

-steeped in antisemitismsara_hudson's review
+Spoiler steeped in antisemitism

 4.0